Honda EB6500X - 5500/6500W Portable Generator

 Zoom on the Honda EB6500X

-In summary, the Honda EB6500X is a portable generator especially useful for:
+In short, the Honda EB6500X is a portable generator adequately designed for:

 - Food truck owners who want to ensure that their business is fully self-contained and does not rely on potentially unreliable external power